sbu-fsl/Metis/README.md

 We have explained the bug in Section 5.4 of the paper.
 For more information, please refer to the [bug patch](https://github.com/torvalds/linux/commit/23892d383bee15b64f5463bd7195615734bb2415).

-You need to use the Ubuntu 20 machine.
+You need to use the Ubuntu 20 machine with a lower kernel version.

 ```bash
 sudo apt-get install mtd-utils